 Self-confidence helps you build better relationships.
 You accept yourself and feel secure.
 This helps you deal with different types of people as well as problems in relationships.

-For instance, a confident parent will make better decisions for their children because they have the knowledge and ability to do so.
+For instance, confident parents will make better decisions for their children because they have the knowledge and ability to do so.
 The kids pick up on that confidence and the kids confidently emulate their parents’.
 If parents are insecure about their parenting skills, they can make poor choices which their children can also “absorb” into their own belief systems and characters.

 A confident person is more secure within their relationship.
 Being confident and secure tends to make people more pleasant to be around.
 In a family situation, it also helps them to make good choices for their family, themselves, and others.
 Their confidence shows in how they handle their finances, their challenges, and the way they make their living.